 I don’t mean, not for one minute, to make light of the values of rural Americans of faith.

 But what religious people never seem to grasp is that science and Southern Baptist Christianity aren’t even in conflict: they’re non-overlapping magisteria.
-The belief in intangible, implausible, incoherent and often gibberistic stories about invisible forces for which you’ve never seen the slightest evidence—just because someone told you to believe is—is actually perfectly compatible with taking on faith the authority of the IPCC’s latest politicoscientific assessment of the stresses and stressors the global earth system and its bioclimatic envelopes are projected to be at risk of undergoing.
+The belief in intangible, implausible, incoherent and often gibberistic stories about invisible forces for which you’ve never seen the slightest evidence—just because someone told you to believe in them—is actually perfectly compatible with taking on faith the authority of the IPCC’s latest politicoscientific assessment of the stresses and stressors that the global earth system and its bioclimatic envelopes are projected to be at risk of undergoing.

 They’re really about two different things.
 We pay our ministers, rabbis, yoga instructors and imams to tell us what to do with our lives.
 By contrast, scientists can only tell us how we have to live said lives (assuming, of course, that we’re not psychopaths who value our own God-given Second Amendment right to change on a fifty at the gas pump over the lives of billions of little dark-skinned children).
 They make no moral judgement.